Target Behavior: Healthy Eating

 - Policy brief on working with public and private hospitals

 The initial assessment involved an extensive survey of the settings (e.g., cafeterias, vending machines, and concessions), practices (current nutrition standards, dietary accommodations), and challenges anticipated by each County department.
 Since 2011, DPH has partnered with 7 County departments including the Probation Department, Department of Public Works, Department of Health Services, Department of Children and Family Services, Department of Parks and Recreation, Department of Beaches and Harbors, and the Chief Executive Office.
-DPH provided technical assistance to each department, conducted site visits and menu reviews, recommended nutrition standards to be integrated into their contract solicitation processes, and established a monitoring and compliance system.
+DPH provided technical assistance to each department, conducted site visits and menu reviews, recommended and integrated DPH nutrition standards in County contract solicitation and operational processes, and established a monitoring and compliance system.

-An adapted version of the validated Nutrition Environment Measures Survey for Vending Machines (NEMS-V) tool and an internally developed environmental scan tool for cafeterias were used to collect baseline data on the food and beverage options offered in vending machines and cafeterias at selected facility locations.
-To date, we have collected baseline data on food and beverages that are offered in 5 hospitals and multiple worksite cafeterias.
+An adapted version of the validated Nutrition Environment Measures Survey for Vending Machines (NEMS-V) tool and an internally developed environmental scan tool for cafeterias were used to collect baseline and follow-up data on the food and beverage options offered in vending machines and cafeterias at select facility locations.
+To date, we have collected baseline data on food and beverages that are offered in 45 County hospitals and multiple worksite cafeterias.

-In addition, vendor quarterly sales (revenue), food production records, and nutritional information of vending machine snacks and beverages have been collected to examine the level of adherence to a 100% healthy vending policy at a large urban agency in Los Angeles County, as well as its impact.
-In terms of the latter, DPH assessed changes in the product line nutrients and revenues as a result of the vending policy for a timeframe of nearly 2 years (November 2013 to September 2015).
-Results suggest that policy adherence increased for snacks and beverages sold by the vending machines, 28% and 49%, respectively.
-Average snack and beverage revenues appeared to decrease by $137.30 and $93.87 per month, respectively, during the sampled period.
-However, based on a vending machine environmental scan sub-assessment, DPH found that large price increases occurred shortly after the implementation of the 100% healthy vending machine policy; this may, to some extent, explain the decreases in snack and beverage revenue.
+Vendor quarterly revenue, product sales records, and nutritional information of vending machine snacks and beverages were collected to examine the level of adherence and impact of 100% healthy vending policy at a large urban agency in Los Angeles County.
+A key finding was that policy adherence increased for snacks and beverages sold in County vending machines at the start and 23 months after implementing the policy; from ~32% to ~61% for snacks and ~50% to ~98% for beverages.
+However, average snack and beverage revenues appeared to decrease during the sampled period for snacks and beverages by ~37% and ~34%, respectively.
+DPH also conducted an environmental scan sub-assessment, and found a 32% price increases for vended snacks and beverages occurred shortly after the implementation of the policy.
+To some extent, this may explain the decreases in snack and beverage revenue.

-DPH plans to conduct further impact evaluation and continue technical assistance through the dissemination of healthy food procurement toolkits, and promotion of model procurement guidelines for a variety of venues and institutions.
-The DPH evaluation team has published several articles pertaining to healthy food procurement work, and has several manuscripts in development that document the challenges and successes of creating healthier food environments.
+DPH plans to continue technical assistance through the dissemination of healthy food procurement toolkits, and promotion of model procurement guidelines for a variety of venues and institutions.
+The DPH evaluation team has published several articles pertaining to healthy food procurement work and has several manuscripts in development that document the challenges and successes of creating healthier food environments.
 Contribution to this evidence base provides valuable information for informing similar efforts in other sectors (e.g., cities, private companies, community-based organizations with food services).

 |Readiness and Capacity – Short Term (ST)||Changes – Medium Term (MT)||Effectiveness and Maintenance – Long Term (LT)||Population Results (R)|